Defective product liability claims lawyer

 If you are injured by a defective product of any type, you may have a claim for damages against the designer and manufacturer, as well as any distributor, importer, or seller in the chain of distribution who is liable for injury caused by a defective product.
 However, before you file your lawsuit, it is important that there are actually a few different ways a product’s liability claim can be approached.
-The three different types of product liability claims-–
+The three different types of product liability claims—

 The first type of product liability claim is a lawsuit that is based on the defective design of a product.
 A civil action based on defective design alleges that the product is inherently dangerous based on its design alone, rather than an error made during the manufacture of the product.
 For example, a car that is top heavy – and therefore poses a high risk of rollover/tip-over – is an example of a defectively designed product that could be the cause of a product liability claim.

 In Florida, a product is defective because of a design defect if it is in a condition “unreasonably dangerous” to the user or a person in the vicinity of the product and the product is expected to and does reach the user without substantial change affecting that condition.
 A product is “unreasonably dangerous” because of its design if the product fails to perform as safely as an ordinary consumer would expect when used as intended or when used in a manner reasonably foreseeable by the manufacturer and/or the risk of danger in the design outweighs the benefits.
 (See Florida Standard Jury Instructions).